 - Finally, you encourage your child to continue doing good deeds.
 You can either maintain a good deeds diary or even put up a good deeds chart and consistently reward your little one with praise, hugs, and kisses to encourage them.

 The Importance of Participating in ‘The Joy of giving

 Other than the prominent Joy we get from helping others, being a part of the Joy of Giving movement has several benefits.

-Many Centers, like Eurokids, have adopted this movement and have made the 'Joy of giving" an annual event in their centers, with parents and children all getting actively involved in the process, thus bringing home the fact that there is never an early moment to teach your kids about the joys of helping others and improving the circumstances of those who are less fortunate than us.
-Click here, if you'd like to join one of our centers and be a part of this fantastic feel-good movement.
+Many Centers, like Eurokids, have adopted this movement and have made the ‘Joy of giving” an annual event in their centers, with parents and children all getting actively involved in the process, thus bringing home the fact that there is never an early moment to teach your kids about the joys of helping others and improving the circumstances of those who are less fortunate than us.
+If you’d like to join one of our centers and be a part of this fantastic feel-good movement.